JabirAlam/PM981-Hackintosh/README.md

 2. You'll have to follow this https://github.com/tylernguyen/x1c6-hackintosh/issues/43 guide, or follow my guide here if you DONT have a macOS installation and only have 1 SSD.

 3. Patience!
-You're installing to a PM981! you will need to wait! it will take about 2 days and 15 hours!
+You're installing to a PM981! you will need to wait! it can take above 1 hour(s)!
 If you get stuck at "Less than a minute remaining", its not actually stuck. its just slow because of patches..

 Guide: